prisma/prisma-examples/.github/readmes/typescript/sveltekit/README.md

 ## Using the SvelteKit Actions and Load functions

 The `load` functions interact with the server to get data into your pages while the `actions` function mutates your data.
-Both these funcitons are defined in the `+page.server.ts` in the respective route folders.
+Both these functions are defined in the `+page.server.ts` in the respective route folders.

 ### `LOAD`
 - `/`: Fetch all *published* posts